 Photo of Joanna Rivers

 Joanna’s passion for labor and employment law is driven by a keen interest in trade secrets and non-compete agreements.
 She also defends clients in employment-related litigation.
-A judicial externship with the Arizona Court of Appeals provided her with valuable insights into the appellate and litigation processes, shaping her understanding of effective advocacy and the importance of clear, compelling legal reasoning.

 On January 20, 2025, President Donald J. Trump named Commissioner Andrea R. Lucas as Acting Chair of the EEOC.
 Since joining the commission in 2020, Lucas has been a strong advocate for addressing the evolving landscape of employment and civil rights issues.
 As these changes continue to shape the workplace, it’s crucial for both